Harrisonust/SwitchEase/README.md

+# SwitchEase: Low Power IoT Switch Box for Smart Homes

 | Supported Targets | ESP32-S3 |
 | ----------------- | -------- |

-This project builds a smart switch that can be controlled by a smartphone via BLE
+An extra-low-power IoT switch box to turn switches on and off by smartphones via BLE

 ## How to Use Example